hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 ## Learning Objectives:

-This cheatsheet is meant to provide a summary and examples of the functions available in Seurat.
-This includes how to access certain pieces of information, handy tips, and visualization functions built into the package.
+This cheatsheet is meant to provide examples of the various functions available in Seurat.
+This includes how to access certain information, handy tips, and visualization functions built into the package.
 We have pulled together all of this information with examples using the dataset used throughout this workshop so that there are clear visuals on what the output of each function is.

 These materials were developed by referencing the following pages from the Seurat website: